CoolProp/CoolProp/Web/coolprop/wrappers/Javascript/index.rst

 Pre-Compiled Binaries
 =====================

-* Download the precompiled binaries from :sfdownloads:`Javascript`
+* Download the precompiled binaries from :sfdownloads:`Javascript`, or the development versions from the buildbot server at :bbbinaries:`Javascript`

 * Load your js file into your website, following the structure of `the example here <https://github.com/CoolProp/CoolProp/blob/master/wrappers/Javascript/index.html>`_, which is also included at the above download link